Thank you for visiting the state of Washington’s careers site which is hosted by the Department of

 What we will not collect or request

-The Department of Personnel will never request that you send personally identifiable information via email.
+The Department of Enterprise Services will never request that you send personally identifiable information via email.
 This includes the requesting of Social Security Numbers, User IDs or passwords.
 Direct requests for such information should be reported to the contacts listed below.
 The Department does not solicit personal information except via our online employment pages and then only as it pertains to the employment process.

 Back to top